 Your John Bales Attorneys team consists of attorneys, client managers, records managers, law clerks, and other support staff.
-John Bales Attorneys is "AV" rated, the highest rating given by the lawyer rating service Martindale Hubbell, and has many years of combined experience in representing injured parties.
+John Bales Attorneys is "AV" rated, the highest rating given by the lawyer rating service of Martindale Hubbell, and has many years of combined experience in representing injured parties.
 The use of advanced technology such as case management software, document imaging, and an in-house law library with computer-based legal research resources further enhances our ability to pursue your claim.
 Our case management software allows your entire team to manage your case.

-Our firm is divided into two teams: Pretrial Team and Trial Team.
-Each of the two teams has several attorneys, and each attorney manages a team of support staff.
+Our firm is divided into two broad teams: Pretrial Team and Trial Team.
+Each of these teams has several attorneys that have their own team.

-The Pretrial Team will typically handle cases from the time the case is accepted for representation through the pre-lawsuit negotiations with the at-fault party's insurance company, including waiting until you have reached maximum medical improvement and the preparation and sending of a demand package.
-The above may include, but is not limited to, (1) accepting a case in which our firm will provide representation, (2) signing up new cases (with assistance of an Intake Manager), (3) communicating with the client about the facts of the incident, injuries and other damages, and the treatment client is receiving from health care professionals, (4) obtaining police reports and other investigative information, (5) obtaining witness statements from witnesses the client inform us of, (6) obtaining answers to client's questions, (7) obtaining medical records from health care providers clients inform us they are treating with, (8) preparing and sending demands, and (9) negotiating a settlement, if possible.
+The Pretrial Team essentially handles a case from the time a client's case is accepted for representation through preparation and sending a demand package and negotiating with the at-fault party's insurance company.
+This may include, but not limited to, (1) accepting a case in which our firm will provide representation, (2) signing up new cases (with assistance of an Intake Manager), (3) communicating with the client about the facts of the incident, injuries and other damages, and the treatment client is receiving from health care professionals, (4) obtaining police report and other accident investigations, (5) obtaining witness statements from witnesses the client inform us of, (4) obtaining answers to client's questions, (5) obtaining medical records from health care providers client inform us they are treating with, (6) preparing and sending demands, and (7) negotiating a settlement, if possible.

-The Trial Team will usually handle cases from the time the file is accepted for litigation.
-This may include, but is not be limited to, (1) preparing and filing a complaint with the court, (2) serving process, (3) requesting, responding, and scheduling discovery, and (4) scheduling and representing client at hearings, mediation, and trial.
-In essence, it is taking the case from filing of the lawsuit through trial.
+The Trial Team handles a case from the time the file is accepted for litigation.
+This will include, but not be limited to, (1) preparing and filing the complaint with the court, (2) serving process, (3) requesting, responding, and scheduling discovery, and (6) scheduling and representing client at hearings, mediation, and trial.
+In essence, it is taking the case from filing suit through trial.

-Attorneys who practice on the Pretrial Team will prepare your case with the goal of negotiating a reasonable settlement without the necessity of filing a lawsuit.
-However, if the insurance company will not make a reasonable offer, under the circumstances, to settle your case while it is with the Pretrial Team, the Trial Team will be asked to evaluate whether the case is one that should be litigated.
-If the Trial Team believes that a lawsuit may be necessary to obtain a reasonable resolution and you agree to filing a law suit, the case will be transferred to Team Trial and will proceed under the direction of one of the firm's litigation attorneys.
+Attorneys who practice on the Pretrial Team will prepare your case during that time period.
+If the insurance company will not make a reasonable offer to settle your case while it is with the Pretrial Team, the Trial Team will be asked whether the case is one that should be litigated.
+If so, the Trial Team will handle that phase.
 In some instances, we may have other law firms participate in your representation.
 This will not increase the amount of the attorneys' fees or costs.
 Of course, we will advise you if this should occur.